MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-704-Corporate-Credit-Unions/section-704.2.md

 *Residual interest* means the ownership interest in remainder cash flows from a CMO or ABS transaction after payments due bondholders and trust administrative expenses have been satisfied.

-*Retained earnings* means undivided earnings, regular reserve, reserve for contingencies, supplemental reserves, reserve for losses, and other appropriations from undivided earnings as designated by management or NCUA.
+*Retained earnings* means undivided earnings, regular reserve, reserve for contingencies, supplemental reserves, reserve for losses, GAAP equity acquired in a merger, and other appropriations from undivided earnings as designated by management or the NCUA.

+*Retained earnings ratio* means the corporate credit union's retained earnings divided by its moving daily average net assets.

 *Risk-weighted assets* means a corporate credit union's risk-weighted assets as calculated in accordance with appendix C of this part.